sadc-lab/multiobjective_token_representation/README.md

 ## 🚀 Training CamemBert-Xval

 Now everything is ready to run the training process.
-Follow the instructions in the `Train.ipynb` notebook for detailed steps on training the LESABert model with the preprocessed data.
+Follow the instructions in the `Train.ipynb` notebook for detailed steps on training the CamemBert-Xval model with the preprocessed data.

 ## 📄 License